 Knowing the reasons behind your offer and writing a letter to the seller can make your offer stand out from the crowd, giving you more of a chance of being accepted.
 Once your offer is accepted, you will need to compare conveyancers and then instruct them to begin the conveyancing process.

 Compare My Move have put together this guide on everything you need to know about making an offer on a house, from how much to offer to how to get it accepted, we’ve covered it all!

 You should spend some time considering your offer and the reasons for why you’re making it before committing to the decision.
 Here we’ve listed our top tips to successfully make an offer on a house.
+Remember, there are many different ways to buy a house, so each method may require a different bidding or offer process.
 Talk to your conveyancer for their expert opinion.
 Remember, at Compare My Move we already have a network of verified conveyancers.